Research

 Climate change and diversification in birds

 Our analysis of the the new time-tree of modern birds revealed a striking pattern in which net diversification rates were negatively correlated with global temperatures: periods of slow diversification coincide with long-term trends of global warming while it is in periods of planetary cooling that diversification is faster.
 We interpreted this as the effect of tropical biome retraction and fragmentation (Claramunt & Cracraft 2015).
-We are now investigating this pattern and its explanation with improved time-trees.
+We are now investigating this pattern and its explanation with more comprehensive and accurate time-trees.

-Dispersal is a fundamental process in ecology and evolution; yet, it has resisted investigation at macroecological and macroevolutionary scales because it is extremely difficult to quantify.
+Dispersal is a fundamental process in ecology and evolution; yet, it has resisted investigation at macroecological and macroevolutionary scales because it is difficult to quantify.
 We are investigating ways of estimating the dispersal capabilities of birds based on their flight morphology and then use that information to investigate how dispersal influences the diversification process at macroevolutionary scales.
 Contrasting views are held regarding the role of dispersal on bird diversification but empirical testing has been challenging because of difficulties in quantifying dispersal.
-We are pioneering the use of wing morphology to quantify the dispersal ability of birds (Claramunt et al. 2012) and apply dispersal proxies to understanding macroevolutionary and macroecological dynamics (Claramunt et al. 2012, Weeks & Claramunt 2014, Sheard et al. 2020).
+We are pioneering the use of wing morphology and avian aerodynamic theory to quantify the dispersal ability of birds and investigate the process of dispersal in ecology and evolution (Claramunt et al. 2012, Weeks & Claramunt 2014, Sheard et al. 2020).

 Diversification of the Neotropical ovenbirds and woodcreepers